H. Conrad Cunningham

 factIter 0 r = r

-factIter n r | n > 0 = factIter (n-1) (n*r) -- forward recursive
+factIter n r | n > 0 = factIter (n-1) (n*r) -- forward recursivePrecondition of factIter n r?

-Postcondition of factIter n r
+Postcondition of factIter n r?

-Termination of factIter n r
+Termination of factIter n r?

-Time complexity of factIter n r
+Time complexity of factIter n r? for optimized?

-Space complexity of factIter n r
+Space complexity of factIter n r? for optimized?

-Recursive application both forward and linear recursive — factIter
+Recursive application both forward and linear recursive — factIter tail recursive

 Compiler can optimize as loop without separate stack, reuses runtime stack frame, returns directly to caller

-parameter r
+factIter parameter r accumulating parameter

 accumulator standard method for converting backward to tail

-more general
+factIter more general

-– equivalent if
+than fact4 – equivalent if

 accumulator initially 1